cedric-scheerlinck/3d-printing/README.md

 ### Travel
  - *Retraction distance [mm]:* Pull filament up through extruder (negative extrusion).
 Too low and material may ooze during travel, too high and material may 'disconnect' inside extruder and not feed back in properly.
 PETG is particularly stringy and requires more retraction.
 Calibrate by watching extruder during typical print - set to minimum required to prevent excessive oozing during travel.
 Recommendation: PETG - **7mm**, otherwise **4mm**.
  - *Retraction speed [mm/s]:* Higher speed can 'suck up' filament quickly before it gets the chance to ooze, but can cause susceptible materials (e.g. PETG) to 'disconnect'.
 Recommendation: PETG **25mm/s**, otherwise **50mm/s**.
- - *Z-hop height [mm]:* Higher value reduces chance of hitting model when travelling over it with extruder but makes the printer work harder.
+ - *Z-hop height [mm]:* Higher value reduces chance of hitting model (and potentially detaching it from the print bed - disaster) when travelling over it with extruder but makes the printer work harder.
 Recommendation: **0.6mm**.

 ### Cooling
  - *Fan speed [%]:* ABS and PETG require little to no cooling, PLA+ benefits from cooling after the first few layers (cooling the first layer(s) may reduce bed adhesion).
 Recommendation: first layer - **0%**, ABS - **0%**, PETG - **20%**, PLA+ - **100%**.